Parul31/LogsAnalysis/README.md

 day order by day) t1 left join (select to_char(time,'MonthDD,YYYY') as day,count(status) as status_404 from log where status='404 NOT FOUND' group by day order by day) t2 on t1.day=t2.day;

 5. python threeAnswers.py

+The output of the program is provided in output.txt